Egypt apologies for constitution banner blunder

+BRIEF-No.1 Co Ltd says Naoyuki Uesaka cuts stake to 1.8 pct from 10.1 pct

+* Says the shareholder Naoyuki Uesaka cut stake in the co to 1.8 percent from 10.1 percent

-CAIRO Egypt has apologized for a banner promoting the new constitution that misspelt the word "Egyptians" and carried images of foreigners instead of locals, embarrassing the government as it tries to rally support for the document.
+CAIRO Dec 17 Egypt has apologised for a banner promoting the new constitution that misspelt the word "Egyptians" and carried images of foreigners instead of locals, embarrassing the government as it tries to rally support for the document.

 The draft constitution, which will be put to a mid-January referendum, is an important milestone in the political transition plan mapped out by the army after it deposed elected Islamist President Mohamed Mursi in July.